 Technically, the ancient scholar could have employed the 1-9 range both arithmetically, as also we could have proclaimed ‘energy’ (Qi 氣) there and arrive at 9 Stars.
 We can squeeze numbers into a Magic Square, then 9 Stars into Luoshu, whereas the difference is in, which one would reserve a unit at the center to accommodate what?

-That is same as in asking, when is the 9 square boxes a Magic Square – so that it could just as well have been a 5 x 5 Magic Square, a 7 x 7 Magic Square and so on -, when is the 9 square grid actually a depiction of the 360 degrees compass circumference, with then only a geometric center, then not a central unit to denote energetic center, as in: geometric center and energetic center are not synonymous.
+That is same as in asking, when is the 9 square boxes a Magic Square – so that it could just as well have been a 5 x 5 Magic Square, a 7 x 7 Magic Square and so on -, when is the 9 square grid actually a depiction of the 360 degrees compass circumference, with then only a geometric center (a dot), then not a central unit to denote energetic center, everything as in: geometric center and energetic center are not synonymous.

 Question: is Magic Square on the left also ‘Luoshu’, so that Luoshu will have a central unit, or, would all Magic Squares of odd order (3 x 3; 5 x 5; 7 x 7) have a central unit as a rule, by that not Luoshu?